education.vic.gov.au

 This guidance outlines how Victorian government schools access interpreting and translation services for parents and carers who require interpreting and translation assistance.
 The guidance includes the following chapters:

-On-site and telephone interpreters are available for the following categories/assignments:
+On-site, telephone and video interpreters are available for the following categories/assignments:

 The above categories and notional times (60 minutes/90 minutes) do not require prior approval from the department.